 To ensure that anybody reading this article makes an informed decision, we have created this hierarchy of CPUs from the last few generations to help you determine what you require.

-We are ranking the CPUs in tiers based on their effectiveness in gaming and productivity.
+We are ranking the CPUs in tiers based on their efficiency in gaming and productivity.

-Without further delay, here is the ultimate CPU hierarchy list!
+Without additional delay, here is the ultimate CPU hierarchy list!

 Note: Intel’s 12th-gen CPUs have P (performance), E (efficient), and T (threads) indicators under Cores/Threads